+Pick up is between 3:15pm and 3.30pm.
+Directors/Directresses may take the class outside to greet parents/caregivers.
+Your student will then be excused if their parent/s are within plain sight of the Directress.
 The Pick-Up Authorization portion of the registration form for each student must be filled out stating who may pick up the student from school.
 We will not release a student to anyone but their parent or legal guardian, or to an adult designated by the parent on the Pick-up Authorization.
 Please contact the school before dismissal time to inform the Directors/Directresses if someone not in our records will pick up your student.
 If you are adding a new person to the pick-up list, the school requires an email stating the same.
 Should you want someone already on your list to pick up your student, a telephone call will suffice.
 Verbal messages sent through your student will NOT suffice.
 Should your student's transportation schedule change (not taking the bus, etc.), please contact the Office either through a phone call / email.
 Similarly, if your student is participating in a carpool, please include this information on the form.
 If a student is not going home in their carpool, you must notify the school and inform the carpool driver.

 We understand emergencies happen and being on time can be problematic or impossible.
 Therefore, each family will be given two grace late pick-ups per academic year.
-After that, please note that you will be charged the "drop-in" care fee when pick-up exceeds 15 minutes past dismissal time.
+After that, please Elementary Handbook September 2025 note that you will be charged the "drop-in" after-care fee when pick-up exceeds 10 minutes past dismissal time.